Omer-Girginer/currencyapp/README.md

-# Currency Converter App
+# 💱 Currency Converter App

-This is a simple currency converter application built with React and Vite.
+This project is a simple currency converter application built using React and Vite.

-The application allows users to convert currencies and view exchange rates in a simple interface.
+It provides a clean and user-friendly interface to convert currencies and view exchange rates.

-## Features
+## 🚀 Features

-- Convert currencies
+- Convert currencies easily
-- Simple and clean UI
+- Clean and minimal UI
-- Fast development with Vite
+- Fast development environment with Vite
-- React component structure
+- Component-based React structure

-## Screenshot

-## Screenshot
+## 📸 Screenshot

 ![Currency App Screenshot](src/images/Currency.png)

-## Technologies Used
+## 🛠️ Technologies Used

 - React
 - JavaScript